Non-Pharmacological Therapy

 2. Limit intake of sweet drinks and opt for unsweetened beverages.

-3. Gradual increase physical activity under a physician's supervision.
+3. Gradually increase physical activity under a physician's supervision.

-4. Limiting alcohol intake – for good overall health.
+4. Limit alcohol intake – for good overall health.

 iv) In addition to these established nutrition parameters, patients interested in using further nutritional strategies may include soy products, nuts, and additional sources of omega-3 fatty acids in their eating plans.